A Feature Selection Method for Multivariate Performance Measures: Introduction

-To achieve a sparser solution, the Approximation of the zeRO norm Minimization (AROM) was proposed \cite{Weston03}.
-Its resultant problem is non-convex, so it suffers from local optima.
-Despite this, the recent results \cite{Liu2007} and theoretical studies \cite{ZhangJMLR2010} also showed that $l_p$ models ($p<1$) even with a local optimal solution achieves better parameter estimation performances than convex $l_1$ models, which are asymptotically biased~\cite{Liu2007}.
-Chan et al. \cite{Chan07} also proposed two convex relaxations to $l_0$-SVM, but they are computationally expensive, especially for high dimensional datasets.
-Another way is to sort the weights and remove the smallest weights iteratively in SVM-Recursive Feature Elimination (SVM-RFE)\cite{Guyou02}.
-However, as discussed in \cite{Xu09}, such nested ``monotonic'' feature selection scheme leads to the suboptimal performance.
-Non-monotonic feature selection (NMMKL) \cite{Xu09} was proposed to solve this problem, but each feature corresponding to one kernel makes NMMKL infeasible for high dimensional problems.
-Recently, Tan et al. \cite{Tan10} proposed Feature Generating Machine(FGM), which shows great scalability to non-monotonic feature selection on large-scale and very high-dimensional datasets.
-However, since FGM is formulated for the $0$-$1$ loss function, it is not appropriate for other specific applications.
+Another way is to sort the weights of a SVM classifier and remove the smallest weights iteratively, which is known as SVM with Recursive Feature Elimination (SVM-RFE)~\cite{Guyou02}.
+However, as discussed in \cite{Xu09}, such nested ``monotonic'' feature selection scheme leads to suboptimal performance.
+Non-monotonic feature selection (NMMKL) \cite{Xu09} has been proposed to solve this problem, but each feature corresponding to one kernel makes NMMKL infeasible for high-dimensional problems.
+Recently, Tan \etal \cite{Tan10} proposed Feature Generating Machine (FGM), which shows great scalability to non-monotonic feature selection on large-scale and very high-dimensional datasets.

-Depending on applications, specific performance measures are usually required to evaluate the success of a learning algorithm.
-In text classification, for example, $F_1$-score and Precision/Recall Breakeven Point(PRBEP) are used to evaluate classifier performance; while error rate is not suitable due to a large imbalance between positive and negative examples \cite{Joachims05}.
-Thereafter, $\textrm{SVM}^{perf}$ \cite{Joachims05} was proposed for multivariate performance measures.
-As shown in \cite{Joachims05}, optimizing the learning model subject to the specific multivariate performance measures can boost the corresponding performance.
-However, for high dimension data, such as image and document retrieval, it is urgent to perform feature selection since the noisy or non-informative features may degrade performance measures.
-Moreover, feature selection helps significantly speed up the prediction on high dimensional data in real world retrieval applications.

-In this paper, we propose to make FGM suitable for multivariate performance measures.
-By transplanting a $0$-$1$ control variable associated with each feature into multivariate prediction framework \cite{Joachims05}, we can derive the modified FGM for multivariate performance measures, namely FGM$^{perf}$.
-Note the resultant optimization problem is more complicated than that of FGM due to the exponential size of both the subset of features and label configuration for all examples.
-Under this situation, existing Multiple Kernel Learning (MKL) algorithms are infeasible to be utilized for solving the MKL problem inside FGM because of the exponential number of constraints in the primal form or optimization variables in the dual form.
+The aforementioned feature selection methods~\cite{YuanLR2009,Weston03,Guyou02,Xu09,Tan10} are usually designed for optimizing classification error only.
+To fulfill the needs of different applications, it is imperative to have a feature selection method designed for optimizing task-specific performance measures.